 Charlie Cox On Stage - Theater Credits, Bio and Tickets

 On stage, Cox appeared as Giovanni in a 2005 Off-West End revival of 'Tis Pity She's a Whore at the Southwark Playhouse and made his West End debut as Bill in Harold Pinter's The Collection at the Ambassadors Theatre in 2008.
 He would go on to star in the titular role of The Prince of Homburg at the Donmar Warehouse in 2010 and would finally make his New York stage debut, courtesy of Manhattan Theatre Club, starring in Nick Payne's Incognito at New York City Center in late spring 2016.
-He received his first Lucille Lortel Award nomination for his efforts at the 2017 ceremony.
+He received his first Lucille Lortel Award nomination at the 2017 ceremony for his efforts.

 Cox returned to the West End from March through June 2019, starring opposite Tom Hiddleston and Zawe Ashton in a celebrated revival of Harold Pinter's classic Betrayal at the Harold Pinter Theatre.
 The production transferred to Broadway's Bernard B. Jacobs Theatre for a limited engagement from August 14 through December 8, 2019.